cincuranet/blog/_posts/2014-07-28-233472-entity-framework-6-with-firebird-updated.md

 And that's it.
 I would say making EDMX work needs same amount of work as Code First, but it's more about checking stuff than changing.

 If you'd like to see the both methods in action, check the [`EF6_Firebird` repository][4].
 Code First "just works".
-For EDMX you need to make sure your DDEX is installed and working.
+For EDMX you need to make sure your DDEX provider for Firebird is installed and working.

 [1]: {{ site.url }}{% post_url 2014-07-28-233471-ado-net-provider-4-5-0-0-for-firebird-is-ready %}
 [2]: http://msdn.com/ef